kenny-goh/jobshopplannerdemo/README.md

-# JOB SHOP PLANNER DEMO
+# JOB SHOP SCHEDULING DEMO

 Job Shop Planner Demo using JS React as frontend and Python as optimiser/backend.